UN body says Israeli forces have killed over 1,000 aid-seekers in Gaza since May, as hunger worsens

 “I do it for my children," she said.
 “This is famine — there is no bread or flour.”

 The U.N.
 World Food Program says Gaza’s hunger crisis has reached “new and astonishing levels of desperation.”
-Ross Smith, the agency’s director for emergencies, told reporters Monday that nearly 100,000 women and children are suffering from severe acute malnutrition, and a third of Gaza’s population isn't eating for multiple days in a row.
+Ross Smith, the agency’s director for emergencies, told reporters Monday that nearly 100,000 women and children are suffering from severe acute malnutrition, and a third of Gaza’s population is going without food for multiple days in a row.

-MedGlobal, a charity working in Gaza, said that five children as young as three months had died from starvation in the past three days.
+MedGlobal, a charity working in Gaza, said five children as young as 3 months had died from starvation in the past three days.

 “This is a deliberate and human-made disaster," said Joseph Belliveau, its executive director.
 "Those children died because there is not enough food in Gaza and not enough medicines, including IV fluids and therapeutic formula, to revive them.”

-The charity said that food is in such short supply that its own staff suffer dizziness and headaches.
+The charity said food is in such short supply that its own staff members suffer dizziness and headaches.

-Of the 1,054 people killed while trying to get food since late May, 766 were killed while heading to sites run by the Israeli- and U.S.-backed Gaza Humanitarian Foundation, according to the U.N. human rights office.
+Of the 1,054 people killed while trying to get food since late May, 766 were killed while heading to sites run by the Gaza Humanitarian Foundation, according to the U.N. human rights office.
 The others were killed when gunfire erupted around U.N. convoys or aid sites.

 Thameen al-Kheetan, a spokesperson for the U.N. rights office, says its figures come from “multiple reliable sources on the ground,” including medics, humanitarian and human rights organizations.
 He said the numbers were still being verified according to the office's strict methodology.